This business aviation blog post is part of a series on updated regulatory changes for travel to Cuba.

 If you have any questions about this article or would like information on U.S. sanctions, contact me at firstname.lastname@example.org.

 Stay tuned for Part 2, which covers general aviation considerations to travel to Cuba.

 About Kathy Self

-Kathlynn L. Self is the Director of Corporate Compliance and Internal Audit for Universal Weather and Aviation, Inc. where she provides advice and recommendations concerning regulatory compliance assessments and internal audits.
-In her previous role, Kathlynn served as the Manager of Corporate Compliance where she managed and implemented international compliance initiatives and training programs.
-Having been with Universal for twelve years and in a Compliance role for the last four plus years, Kathlynn has extensive experience with compliance and international business issues and is a speaker on subjects such as the Foreign Corrupt Practices Act (FCPA), global anti-bribery, business ethics, economic sanctions, export controls, anti-boycott, policy management and the like.
-Before entering the compliance and audit spectrum, Kathlynn also served in a number of business and legal (non-attorney) roles prior to her work as a Director.
-Kathlynn holds memberships with the Society of Corporate Compliance and Ethics, the Association of Certified Fraud Examiners, the Institute of Internal Auditors, The Houston Chapter of InfraGard, the Ethics & Compliance Officers Association and the Greater Houston Business Ethics Roundtable.
-Kathlynn is a Certified Compliance and Ethics Professional, and is currently pursuing a Master of Science in Business Ethics & Compliance with a concentration in Forensic Accounting from the New England College of Business and Finance and can be reached at email@example.com.
+Kathlynn Self (Kathy) is the Vice President and Chief Compliance Officer, Corporate Compliance, for Universal Weather and Aviation, Inc. where she provides advice and recommendations concerning regulatory compliance assessments and internal audits.
+Having been with Universal for fifteen years and in a Compliance role for the last eight years, Kathy has extensive experience with compliance and international business issues and is a speaker on subjects such as the Foreign Corrupt Practices Act (FCPA), global anti-bribery, business ethics, 3rd party due diligence, economic sanctions, export controls, anti-boycott, policy management and the like.
+Kathy can be reached at email@example.com.